 Tips for Driving in Australia

-There are many ways of travelling around Australia, but if you ask me, I’d say that driving in Australia is easy and definitely the best way to explore the country.
-Here is a complete guide on what you need to know for driving in Australia as as a tourist and we share our advice.
+There are many ways of travelling around Australia, but if you ask me, I’d say that driving in Australia is easy and the best way to explore the country.
+Here is a complete guide on what you need to know for driving in Australia as a tourist, and we share our advice.
 I went on solo road trips around Australia.
 And I loved them.

 However, it takes time to get familiar with the idea of driving.
-This mental block is probably due to the fact of driving on the left side of the road.
-But once you get started, you soon realise that this is a minor thing.
+This mental block is probably due to driving on the left side of the road.
+But once you start, you soon realise this is a minor thing.
 Starting with easy road trips is key.
 This will help build confidence when driving solo in Australia.

-To compare deals and book rental cars in Australia click the button below.
+Click the button below to compare deals and book rental cars in Australia.

 Here are the most common questions you may come up with when you think of driving in Australia on your holidays.

 1. Can I drive in Australia as a tourist?
-The anwer is a simple: yes, you can.
+The answer is simple: yes, you can.

 2. What side of the road does Australia drive on?
-The answer is the left side, but forget about this.
-It’s much easier to drive on the left if you come from a right-side driving country, that you may think.
+The answer is the left side but forget about this.
+It’s much easier to drive on the left if you come from a right-side driving country than you may think.

 3. Do you need an international driver’s license to drive in Australia?
 Yes, you do.

 If you don’t have an English driving license, you will need an English translation of a valid driving license for driving a car in Australia.
-You can get it from the driving license officers that have issued your original driving license.
-The cost of obtaining the translation, a.k.a.
-The International driving license varies depending on your home country and is valid for 3-5 years.
+You can get it from the officers who issued your original driving license.
+The translation cost, a.k.a.
+The International driving license, varies depending on your home country and is valid for 3-5 years.

 Australia Traffic and Driving Rules

-While in cities and populated areas following the traffic flow helps getting used to it, in the Outback and the rural regions, it does require a bit more attention, though, as it’s easy to go on the wrong side of the road if you are not used to left side driving.
+While in cities and populated areas, following the traffic flow, helps get used to it, in the Outback and the rural regions, it does require a bit more attention, though, as it’s easy to go on the wrong side of the road if you are not used to left side driving.
 So take it easy, drive slowly and possibly only in the daytime.
-Here below my best tips and adnd road trip advice.
+Here below are my best tips and and road trip advice.

-- Drive on the left side, always and on all Australian roads.
+- Drive on the left side consistently and on all Australian roads.
 I have been driving solo on many road trips, and driving on the left was easy to adjust.
 My advice is to use automatic rental cars.
 I recommend everyone willing to go on a self-driving trip.
-That will help you stay concentrated on the traffic flow and reduce distractions, i.e. getting used to the left-hand side gear.
+That will help you concentrate on the traffic flow and reduce distractions, i.e. getting used to the left-hand side gear.

-- Stay on the slow lane, which is the most left lane on roads, and overtake on the right side.
-There are passing lanes for short stretches of 1.5 km in Australian rural areas, which help you let fast drivers pass.
+- Stay on the slow lane, the most left lane on roads, and overtake on the right side.
+Passing lanes for short stretches of 1.5 km in Australian rural areas helps you let fast drivers pass.

 - Give way to the right, also at roundabouts.
-In some regional Australia, you have to beware of road conditions and roadworks.
+In some regional Australia, you must beware of road conditions and roadworks.
 It can be not very clear at crossroads, T-intersections.

 - Enter roundabouts clockwise in Australia; there are many roundabouts in the countryside.
 By entering roundabouts on the left (clockwise), you give way to the right.
 However, Australians don’t like to slow down and tend to drive through the roundabouts very fast.
 So pay attention when approaching roundabouts.
 Times there are series of roundabouts within short driving distances, and some are real monsters with built-in smaller roundabouts and multiple exits.

 - Beware of speed limits in Australia: they are 100-110 km (62-68mph) in most states.
 Northern Territory has a speed limit of 130 km (80 mph).
-Speed limit cameras and police check are everywhere and in scarcely inhabited Outback roads where you wouldn’t expect to have cameras or police checks.
-In cities, 60-50 km h (31-37mph) is the standard speed limit.
+Speed limit cameras and police checks are everywhere and in scarcely inhabited Outback roads where you wouldn’t expect to have cameras or police checks.
+The standard city speed limit is 60-50 km h (31-37mph).